Outrageous Deeply Disturbing Facts About Pittsburgh Vein Centers

 Doppler ultrasound is critical to the diagnosis and the treatment of varicose veins.

-There are three classifications of unnecessary vein procedures:
+There are three types of doctors who perform unnecessary vein procedures:

 - the immoral